xeolite/java-enigma-machine/README.md

 | 31  |  C  | VII   III  I    |   26 04 11   | BN DF EL HV JQ KW MZ PR SX UY |
 ```

-This tells us that for the 31st day of the month, the settings are:
+This tells us for the 31st day of the month, the settings are:

  * Reflector C
  * Rotors VII, III, I
- * Ring settings 26 (Z), 04 (D), 11 (K)
+ * Ring settings 26 (Z), 4 (D), 11 (K)
  * Plugboard connection pairs B=N, D=F etc.

-The 'ring settings' are an offset of each rotor's wiring in relation to the rest of the rotor body.
+The 'ring settings' are an offset of each rotor's wiring in relation to the rest of the rotor body
+and we can be set them by number (they begin at 1) or letter (setting 1 is A).
 The operators could then choose their own start positions for the rotors.
 Let's choose a start position for the three rotors with X, E and O facing upward in the machine.
 The machine is then put together like this: